lowRISC/sonata-system/sw/cheri/cap_modification_instructions_testing/capability_modification_reference_guide.md

 - its length field replaced with the integer input.

 This test ensures that `cap.address` is within the bounds of `cap` and that the integer input value to `CSetBounds` does not exceed the maximum permissible length of `cap`.
 The test firstly sets `cap.address` to a random value within the bounds.
+If `cap.address` is outside the bounds of `cap`, then the resulting capability has its tag bit cleared (as then the bounds change would not be monotonic).
 The test then ensures that the integer input to `CSetBounds` is less than or equal to the maximum permissible length (`cap.top - cap.addr`).

 The resulting bounds are not always the same as the requested bounds, but if the requested bounds are a subset of the possible bounds (bounds of `cap`) the resulting bounds are guaranteed to be at most the bounds of `cap`.